 ISP Beta Bass: This is a full-featured rackmount bass preamp that includes a compressor.
-ISP is known for their Decimator noise reduction system, and in the last couple of years they have also begun marketing amps, powered speakers, and preamps for guitar and bass.
+ISP is known for their Decimator noise reduction system, and a few years ago they also began marketing amps, powered speakers, and preamps for guitar and bass.

 The Decimator function is essentially just a gate.
 From their advertising, I thought it would be more of a complex and subtle noise-filtering system, but really it just opens and closes like any other gate--and frankly I've heard better.
 The edge of each opening and closing is abrupt and unnatural.
 The Exciter function is almost exactly like the high-frequency process of the BBE Sonic Maximizer.
 It does add brightness and clarity to the high end, but it can also sound artificial if you over-do it.
 The EQ, including high and low shelving and two bands of semi-parametric mids, is well-designed and effective.
 The tone of the preamp overall is clean and full, and a bit dark unless you boost the treble some.

-The various functions do not have any bypass switches, so the closest you can get to disengaging them is by turning their controls to the flat (for EQ) or high-threshold positions.
-The output of this preamp is designed for power amps with a low input sensitivity rating, like around 0.75V.
-If your amp's input sensitivity is higher than that, you'll need to boost your signal at the input in order to have sufficient levels at the output.
-Fortunately the headroom of the preamp is high, so the input stage does not distort easily.
+The various functions do not have any bypass switches.
+The preamp has relatively low gain overall which means the output is designed for power amps with a low input sensitivity rating, like around 0.75V.
+If your amp's input sensitivity is higher than that, you'll need to boost your signal in order to get full power from the amp.
+The headroom of the preamp is high, so the input stage does not distort easily.
 The construction seems quite rugged.

 All text on this page written and owned by Cyrus J. Heiduska, 2006-2013, all rights reserved.

 Copying is prohibited, but please feel free to link to this page using the link text "compressor reviews".